 Little is known about the first thirty-four years of Alexander Milliken’s life, but the next fifty were filled with enough adventure for any lifetime.
 Milliken was born in Scarborough, Maine in 1771, the son of fifth-generation Scottish immigrants, and his name is found on an 1805 list of “innholders and retailers of spiritous liquors.”
 Before becoming a lighthouse keeper, Milliken was a farmer, a postmaster, a court justice, and even a delegate and signer at Maine’s Constitutional Convention.
 His most exciting occupation was as a privateer captain, which essentially means he was a state-sanctioned pirate.
 In this role, he assisted in the capture of at least two British ships during the War of 1812

-Joshua Walker succeeded Milliken as keeper.
-In 1850, Keeper Walker, assisted my another person, had to rotate the lighting apparatus by had for ten nights, as a fissure had imparted a lean to the tower that caused the weights to the clock-work mechanism to lay so hard against the box that contained them that there was insufficient power to revolve the light.
+Joshua Walker took charge of the light in 1849.
+In 1850, Keeper Walker, assisted by another person, had to rotate the lighting apparatus by hand for ten nights, as a fissure had imparted a lean to the tower that caused the weights to the clock-work mechanism to lay so hard against the box that contained them that there was insufficient power to revolve the light.
 Walker died in service in 1851, the year the original tower was “refitted.”
 After this improvement, which included the installation of a new lantern room and the construction of an entirely new brick tower, the focal plane of the light was raised almost twelve feet to sixty-five feet.
 In 1854, a new wooden keeper’s dwelling was erected, and a house for the assistant keeper was added in 1877.

 By 1885, the tower’s foundation was cracked and had settled in spots, while the tower itself had bulged out in places and had cracks that ran its entire length.
 The 1885 Annual Report of the Lighthouse Board noted: “The tower, which was built in 1826, has been repeatedly pointed and repaired, but from defects in its construction it cannot be made safe.
 A new tower should be built, as near as practicable to the present one.
 It can be built for $10,000.”